Algorithms for complementary sequences: Finding as the Solution to a Fixed Point Problem

-As examples, we will use use these results to obtain formulas for the non-$k$-gonal numbers, the non-$k$-gonal pyramidal numbers, the non-$k$-simplex numbers, the non-sum-of-$k$-th-powers and the non-centered-$k$-gonal numbers.
+To illustrate, we will use these results to obtain formulas for the non-$k$-gonal numbers, the non-$k$-gonal-pyramidal numbers, the non-$k$-simplex numbers, the non-sum-of-$k$-th-powers and the non-centered-$k$-gonal numbers.
 Furthermore, we choose $h$ and $\alpha$ such that these formulas can be implemented algorithmically using integer arithmetic.

-\subsubsection{Non $k$-gonal numbers}
+\subsubsection{Non-$k$-gonal Numbers}

-The $n$-th $k$-gonal numbers are defined as $T(k,n) = \frac{(k-2)n(n-1)}{2}+n$ for $k\geq 2$ and $n\geq 1$.
+The {\em $n$-th $k$-gonal numbers} are defined as $T(k,n) = \frac{(k-2)n(n-1)}{2}+n$ for $k\geq 2$ and $n\geq 1$.
 For $k=2$, the $2$-gonal numbers are simply the natural numbers and thus there are no non-$2$-gonal numbers.
 In this section we give a general formula for the $n$-th non-$k$-gonal number for $k\geq 3$.

-\begin{theorem} The $n$-th non-$k$-gonal number ($k\geq 3$) is given by:
+\begin{theorem} The $n$-th non-$k$-gonal number ($k\geq 3$) is given by